Ithaca College: Leadership

-Collado succeeded Thomas Rochon, who was named eighth president of Ithaca College on April 11, 2008.
-Rochon took over as president of the college after Peggy Williams, who announced on July 12, 2007, that she would retire from the presidency post effective May 31, 2009, following a one-year sabbatical.
-During the fall 2015 semester, multiple protests focusing on campus climate and Rochon's leadership were led by students and faculty.
+During the fall 2015 semester, multiple protests focusing on campus climate and Thomas Rochon's leadership were led by students and faculty.
 After multiple racially charged events including student house party themes and racially tinged comments at administration led-programs, students, faculty and staff all decided to hold votes of "no confidence" in Rochon.
-Students voted "no confidence" by a count of 72% no confidence, 27% confidence, and 1% abstaining.
-The faculty voted 77.8% no confidence to 22.2% confidence.
+Students voted "no confidence" by a count of 72 per cent no confidence, 27 per cent confidence, and 1 per cent abstaining.
+The faculty voted 77.8 per cent no confidence to 22.2 per cent confidence.
 Rochon retired on July 1, 2017.